InsightDataScience/anomaly_detection/README.md

  - befriend
  - unfriend

-Purchase events have a timestamp, user id and the amount payed.
+Purchase events have a timestamp, user id and the amount paid.
 Befriend events represent two users becoming friends while unfriend events correspond to users deleting their connections (all friendships are considered bidirectional).

 e.g., `batch_log.json`: